Nolan Gorman Player Props: Cardinals vs. Pirates

 Pirates Pitching Rankings

-- The pitching staff for the Pirates has a collective 8.9 K/9, which ranks 13th in MLB.
+- The pitching staff for the Pirates has a collective 8.9 K/9, which ranks 13th in the league.

-- The Pirates have the 11th-ranked team ERA across all league pitching staffs (4.01).
+- The Pirates have the 11th-ranked team ERA among all league pitching staffs (4.03).

-- Pirates pitchers combine to allow the third-fewest home runs in baseball (52 total, 0.9 per game).
+- Pirates pitchers combine to allow the fifth-fewest home runs in baseball (54 total, one per game).

-- Contreras (3-4) gets the starting nod for the Pirates in his 10th start of the season.
-He has a 4.33 ERA in 52 2/3 innings pitched, with 36 strikeouts.
+- Ortiz makes the start for the Pirates, his fifth of the season.
+He is 1-2 with a 4.35 ERA and 14 strikeouts in 20 2/3 innings pitched.

-- The right-hander last appeared in relief on Sunday, when he tossed two scoreless innings against the Seattle Mariners while giving up one hit.
+- His last time out was on Sunday against the Seattle Mariners, when the righty went five innings, surrendering three earned runs while giving up five hits.

-- The 23-year-old has a 4.33 ERA and 6.2 strikeouts per nine innings across 10 games this season, while allowing a batting average of .254 to his opponents.
+- In four games this season, the 24-year-old has a 4.35 ERA and 6.1 strikeouts per nine innings, while giving up a batting average of .286 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.